From Anne Boleyn to Jane Seymour to Catherine of Aragon, learn how all six of King Henry VIII's wives met their fate in

 Anne of Cleves, a German princess, was the fourth of Henry VIII’s wives and the shortest of all of his marriages.
 The pair were married for just six months and according to Anne, never consummated the marriage.

-Despite being married to King Henry VIII, she had a pre-existing marriage agreement with another English monarch that Henry VIII claimed was grounds for an annulment.
+Despite being married to King Henry VIII, she had a pre-existing marriage agreement with another English monarch, which Henry VIII claimed was grounds for an annulment.
 Surprisingly, Anne of Cleves agreed to the annulment and was given a generous annulment settlement as a reward.

 For the duration of her life, which lasted longer than Henry’s, she lived in Hever Castle, the former residence of the Boleyn family.
 Though they were separated, Anne of Cleves maintained a close relationship with the king and his children.
 She was even given the name “The King’s Sister.”

 5. Catherine Howard

 The last of Henry VIII’s wives was Catherine Parr, the most influential in making sure his lineage continued.

 King Henry VIII trusted his last wife so much that when he went to war, he appointed her as his successor, naming her Queen Regent in the event of his death.
 When he did eventually die at the age of 55, Katherine was allowed to keep her gowns and jewels and reside in one of his castles.
 Catherine Parr even kept the title of Dowager Queen as well.

 Though she is known as one of Henry VIII’s wives, Catherine Parr created her own place in history.
 Having been married four times (Henry was her third husband), she became the most married queen of England.